Carlos Dunlap: 2020

 On October 28, 2020, Dunlap was traded to the Seattle Seahawks for center B. J. Finney and a 2021 seventh-round draft pick.
 Dunlap made his debut with the Seahawks in Week 9 against the Buffalo Bills.
 During the game, Dunlap recorded his first sack as a Seahawk on Josh Allen during the 44–34 loss.
 In Week 11 against the Arizona Cardinals on Thursday Night Football, Dunlap recorded two sacks on Kyler Murray, including one on fourth down late in the fourth quarter to seal a 28–21 Seahawks' win.

 2021

 Dunlap was released after the season on March 8, 2021, but re-signed with the team on a two-year contract worth $16.6 million on March 30, 2021.

 In the Seahawks week 13 game against the San Francisco 49ers, Dunlap recorded the first safety of his career.

 On March 18, 2022, Dunlap was released by the Seahawks.

 Kansas City Chiefs

 Dunlap signed with the Kansas City Chiefs on July 28, 2022.
-In Dunlap's first season with the Chiefs, he helped them defeat the Cincinnati Bengals, his former team, 23-20 in the AFC Championship Game.
-On February 12, 2023, they defeated the Philadelphia Eagles 38-35 to win Super Bowl LVII.
+Dunlap helped the Chiefs defeat the Cincinnati Bengals, his former team, 23–20 in the AFC Championship Game.
+On February 12, 2023, they defeated the Philadelphia Eagles 38–35 to win Super Bowl LVII.